int128/terraform-aws-kops-alb/README.md

 kops update cluster --yes
 ```

+### 4-3.
+Restrict access to internet-facing ALB

+The following resources are needed so that the masters and nodes can access to services in the VPC:

+- An internal ALB
+- A Route53 private hosted zone for the internal ALB
+- A Route53 record for the internal ALB
+- A security group for the internal ALB

-To change access control for the internet-facing ALB, edit `vars.tf`:
+To change access control for the internet-facing ALB, edit `tf_config.tf`:

 ```tf
 variable "alb_external_allow_ip" {